 Do fruits count as added sugar?

 Although fruits have a lot of carbs, they fortunately don’t make it to the blacklist.
-In this article, we are only talking about added sugars, and not all sugars.
+In this article, we are only talking about added sugars, and not all sugars or carbs – although I did talk about them a bit already.

-It’s actually recommended to have a diet rich in fruits and vegetables: despite the fact that they have a fair amount of sugars, they also have fibers, vitamins and minerals and are considered natural sugars that are absorbed slower, and therefore do less harm.
+It’s actually recommended to have a diet rich in fruits and vegetables: despite the fact that they have a fair amount of sugars, they also have fibers, vitamins and minerals that help our body and liver, and are considered natural sugars that are absorbed slower, and therefore do less harm if any.

 Not to mention the fact that our bodies have been consuming fruits for tens of thousands of years… so no, don’t even think about cutting down on fresh fruit to reduce your sugar intake, as long as you don’t go overboard.